bekk/bekk-christmas/post/react/getting-started-with-tracking-and-measuring-in-your-react-project.md

 ![Application Insights page tracking and user flow](/assets/azure-page-tracking.png "Application Insights page tracking and user flow")

 Now, these trackings can be made smarter, of course.
 For more useful tracking, you might want to include more data which is relevant for monitoring page views, events and errors.
 From there on, it’s easier to look for common denominators on potential improvements and errors.
-For example, you can create your own method for tracking, including all your relevant data:
+For instance, you can create a helper for tracking events and including all the relevant data:

 ```js
 // helper to retrieve common tracking properties